 - Shake clothes and shoes before putting them on

-- Wear shoes, particularly at night
+- Wear shoes, particularly when scorpions are active at night

 - Put on gloves when you are working in the yard